 Cabernet Sauvignon (related to Sauvignon Blanc) grapes are best known for their prominent role in making great fine wine with firm tannins.
 The best Cabernet Sauvignon is often very expensive.
 It can be aged in French and American oak (usually in french limousin oak barrels) but makes up for it with rich flavors and complexity.
 However, this full-bodied wine with hints of cherry notes, dark fruit, smooth texture, and other deep flavors can quickly become a favorite when selecting elegant wines.
-Cabernet Sauvignon may be used to produce a wide variety of single-varietal and blended full-bodied or medium-bodied wine (Merlot, Malbec, Cabernet Franc, Petit Verdot are standard blends).
-Tasting notes for Cabernet Sauvignon include descriptive terms like black pepper, dark chocolate, dark fruit, black cherry, blackberry fruit, black currant notes.
+Cabernet Sauvignon may be used to produce a wide variety of single-varietal and blended full-bodied or medium-bodied wines (Merlot, Malbec, Cabernet Franc, and Petit Verdot are standard blends).
+Tasting notes for Cabernet Sauvignon include descriptive terms like black pepper, dark chocolate, dark fruit, black cherry, blackberry fruit, and black currant notes.

 Sometimes Cabernet Sauvignon is known simply by Cab, Cabernet Sauvs, cabs savs.
 Is that true?
 There has never been a formal wine named Cabernet.
 It is essentially the name that people might call zin rather than zinfandel.
-In addition, sometimes the word Cabernet Sauvignon has several meanings like Cab, Cabernet, Cab Sav, and others.
+In addition, the word Cabernet Sauvignon sometimes has several meanings like Cab, Cabernet, Cab Sav, and others.

 What kind of wine is Cabernet?